pulumi/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

 ---
-title_tag: "Adopting Pulumi: Pulumi vs. Terraform"
+title_tag: "Pulumi concepts: Pulumi vs. Terraform"
 meta_desc: Pulumi and Terraform have a few similarities, but they differ in many key ways.
 This page helps provide a rundown of these major differences.
 title: Terraform
 h1: Pulumi vs Terraform
 menu:
-  usingpulumi:
+  concepts:
     identifier: vs-terraform
     parent: vs
     weight: 1